invertase/notifee/docs-react-native/react-native/docs/displaying-a-notification.md

 previous: /react-native/docs/usage
 ---

+> iOS devices require that permission is granted from users before notifications can be displayed on the device.

 # Notification Title & Body

 Notifications in their basic form contain a title and a main body of text.
 Let's go ahead and display a